 style.
 In the end however, there are no mistakes, only steps forward!

 I work the images until a composition has been achieved.
-In a sense, my works are poetical stories that form a pictorial
+In a sense, my works form a pictorial

 vocabulary aimed at expressing the journey of life.
-I seek to articulate the uniqueness of individual personalities and the sublime
+I seek to articulate the uniqueness of each individual form and shape and the sublime

 to surrender to chaos.